Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ### Node Errors

 You'll notice that there are two nodes that have small error icons: the `On Connect` trigger and the `Device Command` output.
 These have errors because they need a device to be configured.
 Click on each of them and select your device from the dropdown.
-All two nodes should be configured for the same device.
+The two nodes should be configured for the same device.

 ![Nodes with Errors](/images/getting-started/losant-iot-dev-kits/lcd-kit/nodes-with-errors.png "Nodes with Errors")